-It’s a pleasure to speak with people with deep practices, but it feels particularly special to discuss the mind with Shinzen, who combines his with a keen analytical mind and a very generous, playful energy.
+It’s a pleasure to speak with people with deep practices, but it feels particularly special to discuss the mind with Shinzen, who combines his with a keen analytical bearing and a very generous, playful energy.

 Michael Johnson: How are you?